This is Finland

 You can easily get around by walking, cycling or public transport.
 Finns speak good English, which is especially the case in universities and top-quality services.
 Many people from around the world have made Helsinki their home because of the ease of living and relaxed pace.

 Aalto campuses are fine examples of the many-sided nature of Finland: surrounded by vibrant urban life and tranquil nature, large companies and cool startups, great opportunities for sports and culture.
 If you want to hang out with interesting people, take part in events and get to know surrounding areas, the opportunities are endless.
 If, on the other hand, you’re after some peace and quiet, you will easily find inspiring places to study, enjoy the outdoors and relax.

 The multidisciplinary Aalto community is known for its open, international atmosphere and networks.
 The campuses offer versatile student life including events, clubs and recreation.
 Helsinki and Espoo provide endless things to do and see – often for free or at a student discount.
 Perhaps you’d like to take part in a foodie event or film festival, have a sauna and swim at the main market square, see some mesmerizing art or hang out at a hipster café?
 On a side note – Finns drink coffee every chance they get: we are the biggest coffee guzzlers in the world!

 Check out Aalto's activities this year at Flow Festival.

 Aalto has six schools with around 12 000 students and 4000 employees of which close to 400 are professors.
-Our campuses are located in Espoo and Helsinki, Finland.
-With 37% of our academic faculty coming from outside Finland, we are a highly international community with strong academic standing.
+Our campus is located in teh city of Espoo, in the Greater Helsinki area in Finland.
+With 40% of our academic faculty coming from outside Finland, we are a highly international community with strong academic standing.